 In the coming years, I intend to build an interactive virtual model of the regime’s Mostra della rivoluzione fascista (Exhibition of the Fascist Revolution) using the open source 3D modelling and game engine software, Blender and Unity, respectively.
 Held between 1932 and 1934 in Rome’s Palazzo delle Esposizioni (on Via Nazionale near Termini Station), the Mostra, in the words of historian Marla Stone, “recreated, through a mélange of art, documentation, relics and historical simulations, the years 1914 to 1922, as interpreted by fascism after ten years in power.”
 Featuring twenty-three rooms, ranging from the triumphant Sala del Duce (Room of the Leader) to the solemn Sacrario dei Martiri (Chapel of Martyrs), the Exhibition was accompanied by a range of sonic and visual elements, all of which were intended to heighten the political and spiritual impacts of the ideologically-charged spaces through which the Mostra’s estimated 2,800,000 visitors passed.
-Using archival source materials at the Archivio Centrale dello Stato (Central Archive of the State) in Rome, including architectural blueprints, photographs, and other documentation, I will develop a working virtual reality model of the exhibition which will include the original soundscapes and visual stimuli featured in the Exhibition.
-To place a healthy distance between the interactive model and the ideologically-complicated subject matter of interwar Fascism, furthermore, I also intend to insert hyperlinks throughout the virtual space which will lead to the visitor to short historical explanations or analyses of the spaces and elements in question.
+Using archival source materials at the Archivio Centrale dello Stato (Central Archive of the State) in Rome, including architectural blueprints, photographs, and other documentation, I will develop a working virtual reality model of the exhibition which will include the soundscapes and visual stimuli featured in the original Exhibition.
+To place a healthy distance between the interactive model and the ideologically-complicated subject matter of interwar Fascism, furthermore, I also intend to insert hyperlinks throughout the virtual space which will lead the visitor to short historical analyses of or contexts for the spaces and elements under consideration.
 Such a digital project, I believe, would be useful both as a research and teaching tool for other scholars and educators and, equally as important, as a public history platform for helping members of the general public better understand the methods by which Mussolini’s fascist dictatorship sought to manipulate Italians’ collective psychology towards its authoritarian objectives.